Exploring the Allure of Serpentine Stone: Colors, Properties, and Spiritual Significance

 With green serpentine, some degree of mottling, banding, or striating is normal.
 In many cases, the variations are other shades of green.
 However, you can also find pieces with cream, brown, or white markings.

-Serpentine can come in hues other than the traditional green, as well.
-Blue serpentine is incredibly striking, usually coming in shades close to denim or navy.
-Often, those pieces are either striped or mottled, featuring either a range of blues or segments of white, gray, or cream.
+Serpentine can also be found in hues other than the traditional green.
+Blue serpentine is incredibly striking, usually in shades close to denim or navy.
+Those pieces are often striped or mottled, featuring a range of blues or segments of white, gray, or cream.

 In some cases, blue and green serpentine are found in a single stone, with clear boundaries between each hue.
 At times, the blue and green shades blend, creating an ombre effect.
-Additionally, there can be intermediate blue-green serpentine gemstones.
+Additionally, intermediate blue-green serpentine gemstones can exist.

 There’s also red serpentine.
 This version of the serpentine stone tends to come in deeper, earthier shades, like brick, maroon, or mahogany.
 It can also feature mottling or banding, often in shades of white, beige, or gray.